September 9, 2022 | Negligent Security

 Establishing proof of damages or injuries might involve collecting documented medical bills, proof of lost wages, etc.

 If you feel you have grounds to pursue a negligent security case, it is important to act right away.
-Florida has a four-year statute of limitations to file a lawsuit for a negligent security claim.
-If the injury resulted in death, the statute of limitations is two years.
-Talk to the experienced attorneys at Batts-Daniels Law to discuss your potential case.
+Florida has a two-year statute of limitations to file a lawsuit for a negligent security claim.
+If the injury resulted in death, the statute of limitations is also two years.
+Talk to the experienced attorneys at the Daniels Law Firm to discuss your potential case.

 Millicent Daniels the Peoples Attorney